jrheat2005/Python-Project/README.md

 in a database and allows the user to update delete previously stored entries.

 Check Files Gui:
-This Project allows the user to choose tranfer all.txt files one chosen directory to another.
+This project allows the user to choose tranfer all.txt files one chosen directory to another.
 All files that are moved will be safved in a database.

 Checkbook App: